Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

 where $\nrek$ is the grid resolution at which $\rek=1$, i.e., occurring at the Kolmogorov micro-scale, and $\prek$ is the power-law exponent in that relation.
 Theoretically, we expect $\prek=\prekth$, but we will measure $\prek$ directly from the simulations.
 We note that $\prek=\prekth$ is required for $\knu$ to depend linearly on $N$.
+We emphasise that Eq.~\ref{eq:fitRevsN} is for $\kturb = 2$.
+A generalised transferrable relation in terms of $\kturb$ is

+where the latter is in terms of $\lturb = 2\pi/\kturb$.
+In our study, we use Eq.~(\ref{eq:fitRevsN}) for further calculations.
+All resultant formulations can be obtained for any other $\kturb$ by using Eq.~(\ref{eq:RevsN_kt}).

 The relation for $\knu$ on $N$ is the resulting model obtained from plugging Eq.~(\ref{eq:fitRevsN}) into Eq.~(\ref{eq:knugeneral}), which results in